 All articles published by Chemical Synthesis are assessed by our independent Editorial Boards.
 The editorial office staff are not involved in decisions to accept manuscripts.
 When making a decision, we expect the academic Editor (the Editor-in-Chief or a Section Editor) to make it based solely upon:

 Adequacy of reviewer comments and author response;

 Overall scientific quality of the paper.

 We do not tolerate abusive behavior or correspondence towards our staff and others involved in the publishing process on our behalf.
 If anyone involved in this process engages in such behavior we have the right to take action to protect others from this abuse.
 This may include, for example, withdrawal of a manuscript from consideration or challenging abusive peer review comments.

-Chemical Synthesis operates a rigorous single-blind peer review with at least two independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief.
+Chemical Synthesis operates a rigorous single-blind peer review with at least three independent reviewers, followed by a final acceptance/rejection decision by the Editor-in-Chief.
 The Editor-in-Chief is responsible for the academic quality of the publication process, including final decisions and approval of Guest Editors, Special Issue topics, and new Editorial Board members.
 A summary of the editorial process can be found at Editorial Process.